kanokarob/Biome-Strongholds-Smithed/README.md

     - Spawn with 5 seconds of Invisibility
     - Have increased health and damage
     - Have Fire Resistance
+    - Spiders spawned during Ominous Trials attack as though enchanted with Blizzard
+    - Have a chance to drop Enchanted Books of Blizzard

 ### Swamp Stronghold
 - Generates in Swamp, Mangrove Swamp, and Lush Cave biomes